 \subsection{Developers Rarely Report on Mitigations}

-\textbf{Most open-weight model developers do not report on efforts to safeguard their models against AIG-NCII misuse.} Above in \Cref{sec:patterns}, we observe that some models, including Wan2.1, stable-video-diffusion, HunyuanVideo, and LTX-Video are disproportionately used for NSFW content.
-To better understand why this might be the case, we analyze technical reports from developers for mentions of the mitigation strategies discussed above in \Cref{sec:developers}.\footnote{Our analysis was limited to reports available online in English.
-However, some of the developers in \Cref{tab:reporting} are based in countries where English is not the official language.
-Further details may be available in non-English languages.} We summarize results for the same ten models as in \Cref{sec:patterns} in \Cref{tab:reporting}.
-With the exception of Cosmos \citep{agarwal2025cosmos}, developers consistently report very little about AIG-NCII risks or risk mitigations.
+\textbf{Most open-weight model developers do not report on efforts to safeguard their models against AIG-NCII misuse.} Above in Section~\ref{sec:patterns}, we observe that some models, including Wan2.1, stable-video-diffusion, HunyuanVideo, and LTX-Video are disproportionately used for NSFW content.
+To better understand why this might be the case, we analyze technical reports from developers for mentions of the mitigation strategies discussed above in Section~\ref{sec:developers}.\footnote{Our analysis was limited to reports available online in English.
+However, some of the developers in Table~\ref{tab:reporting} are based in countries where English is not the official language.
+Further details could be available in non-English languages.} We summarize results for the same ten models as in Section~\ref{sec:patterns} in Table~\ref{tab:reporting}.
+Developers consistently report very little about AIG-NCII risks or risk mitigations.
 And even when information is presented, it is often with very little detail.

-\textbf{The lack of reporting from developers makes it challenging to empirically study practical AIG-NCII risk mitigations for open-weight video models.} While prior research discussed above in \Cref{sec:developers} has established the effectiveness of some safeguards for open-weight models, the lack of reporting from developers on whether/how these techniques were used makes it difficult to assess their usefulness and practice.
-We reached out to all 10 developers for comment and additional information, receiving only one brief reply from the developers of CogVideoX, clarifying that an unspecified quantity of NSFW data filtering and capability evaluation was used.
-Overall, based on usage patterns observed in \Cref{sec:video} and \Cref{fig:all_platforms}, there is evidence that some models were ineffectively safeguarded against NSFW capabilities, particularly Wan2.1, stable-video-diffusion, HunyuanVideo, and LTX-Video.
-This, combined with a consistent lack of reporting may be indicative of an industry pattern of omitting established mitigations for misuses of NSFW AI-generated video content.
+\textbf{The lack of reporting from developers makes it challenging to empirically study practical AIG-NCII risk mitigations for open-weight video models.} While prior research discussed above in Section~\ref{sec:developers} has established the effectiveness of some safeguards for open-weight models, the lack of reporting from developers on whether/how these techniques were used makes it difficult to assess their usefulness and practice.
+We reached out to all 10 developers for comment and additional information, receiving only one brief reply from the developers of CogVideoX, saying that an unspecified quantity of NSFW data filtering and NSFW capability evaluations.
+Overall, based on usage patterns observed in Section~\ref{sec:video} and Figure~\ref{fig:all_platforms}, there is evidence that some models were ineffectively safeguarded against NSFW capabilities, particularly Wan2.1, stable-video-diffusion, HunyuanVideo, and LTX-Video (see Figure~\ref{fig:all_platforms}).
+This, combined with sparse reporting, may be indicative of an industry pattern of omitting established mitigations for misuses of NSFW AI-generated video content.
 However, due to insufficient information, it is not possible to understand current industry practices with precision.